 One sociologist writes about the continued relevance of what Tocqueville noticed way back then, particularly the odd fact that we cherish our commitment to individualism yet experience a “relentless pressure to conform.”
 Each of us can do what he likes as long as he ends up fundamentally similar to everyone else: You’re “free to expand as a standardized individual.”
 A couple of decades ago, that last phrase reminded me of how our pitiful individuality was screwed to the backs of our cars in the form of customized license plates.
+Today it brings to mind what goes by the name “personalized learning.”
+A suffix can change everything.
 Personalized Data Units or Personal Learning? – Education Reform – Medium.
 “The assumption here is that curriculum can be broken into little pieces, that skills are acquired sequentially and can be assessed with discrete, contrived tests and reductive rubrics.

 Tracking kids’ “progress” with digital profiles and predictive algorithms paints a 21st-century gloss on a very-early-20th-century theory of learning.” – Alfie Kohn The semantics of school reform are sometimes deceptive.
 Alma Takes Personalized Learning to the Next Level with Student Choice – The Edvocate.
 Special Report: Personalized Learning: The Next Generation.
 The push to design teaching and learning around students’ distinctive academic needs, and even their personal interests, is no longer only happening in pockets of experimentation around the country.

 This trend has now entered the K-12 mainstream and its expansion is quickening.
 But the challenges ahead for the next generation of personalized learning initiatives are significant.
 The research evidence to support comprehensive personalized learning is thin, the approach requires big investments in educational technology, and educators must be committed to transforming how they teach for it to work.
 The evolution of personalized learning in recent years has led to a growing body of data from school systems that have had initiatives in place for at least a few years.
-October 19, 2016 – Education Week Personalized learning is not sweeping through schools, as some would have you believe.
-The U.S. Schools have no choice but to personalize learning.
+October 19, 2016 – Education Week.
+Schools have no choice but to personalize learning.
 Personalized Learning Through the Eyes of a Child.

 Guest Post by Pam Lowe, Educator, Marketing Associate, and Personalized Learning Coach We’re learners even before the moment we are born.

 Nearly every observation made as babies is tucked away as a memory of a lesson learned.
 We all begin as learners naturally making our own discoveries.
 We are curious about how things work, and experiment with our own ideas.
 Our inner spirited learner says, “Get out of my way!”
+Recently for my birthday, my husband enrolled us in one of those painting party/classes where you can paint a picture with an instructor who demonstrates how to paint it.
+When we arrived, everything we needed for the class was laid out for all the participants, from paints to canvas to brushes.
 Get Rid of Grade Levels: A Personalized Learning Recipe for Public School Districts.
 Public schools play a huge role in developing learners to be successful when they leave school.